renehorstmann/Pixelc/doc.md

 - [Layers](#S-layers)

 ## <a name="S-draw_modes"></a>Draw Modes
-Pixelc supports different modes to draw on the canvas
+Pixelc supports different modes to draw on the canvas.
 ### Free
 ![img](res/button_free.png)
 Draws freely on the canvas (default mode).
 ### Dot
 ![img](res/button_dot.png)
 Draws on each tip.
-Good to print [stamps](#S-kernel__stamps) on the canvas
+Good to print [stamps](#S-kernel__stamps) on the canvas.
 ### Line
 ![img](res/button_line.png)
-Draws a line on the canvas
+Draws a line on the canvas.
 ### Rect
 ![img](res/button_rect.png)
-Draws a rect on the canvas
+Draws a rect on the canvas.
 ### Circle
 ![img](res/button_circle.png)
 Draws a circle on the canvas.
-Start position is the circle center
+Start position is the circle center.
 ### Grid
 ![img](res/button_dither.png)
 Draws the current [Kernel](#S-kernel) in a grid on the canvas.